SevincOzturk/sevincozturk.github.io/research.md

 **Journal Articles**

 Syrian Refugees and Political Socialization: Pathways to Partisanship in Host Countries. (with Sefa Seçen).
-Journal of Ethic and Migration Studies.
+Journal of Ethnic and Migration Studies.
 Accepted for publication.

 Fearing Not Belonging: How Local Attitudes and Policies Shape Refugees’ Destination Preferences. (with Sefa Seçen and Aykut Öztürk).
 Political Behavior, 2026.  [https://doi.org/10.1007/s11109-026-10180-5](https://doi.org/10.1177/07388942241292201)